Burnett County, Wisconsin Records

 The following dates indicates what vital, land, probate, and court records are in Burnett county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Burnett County Register of Deeds has Birth Records from 1853?, Marriage Records from 1869?, Death Records from 1846? and Land Records from 1866.
 The purpose of the Register of Deeds is to provide official record keeping for Records or files land record documents authorized by law, such as deeds, mortgages, satisfactions, certified survey maps, plats and Federal Tax liens.
 Files and indexes Birth, Death and Marriage records, Military Discharges, and issues certified copies upon request.

 - Burnett County Register in Probate Office has Probate Records from 1868.
 The Probate Office has the responsibility to maintain and update files regarding probate of estates, guardianships, protective placements, adoptions and mental commitments.
 This is a statutory office with the position of Register in Probate filled by judicial appointment.